 This Dentaljuce module takes you through the lab stages for a variety of indirect restorations.

-The Laboratory Techniques online learning module has clear and concise aims, objectives and anticipated outcomes, listed below.
+The Laboratory Techniques online learning course has clear and concise aims, objectives and anticipated outcomes, listed below.
 These will appear on the Dentaljuce Enhanced CPD Certificate, along with the time spent, dates, and detailed topics you studied within the module.
 Certificates can be printed at any time, covering any range of dates.
 Dentaljuce CPD complies with the UK GDC's requirements for enhanced verifiable continuing professional development.

 Before starting this module, check that the learning outcomes are what you require, and that you have entered the need into your PDP.
 Here is an example PDP entry for this module.